 - We support the appeals process for businesses that have been turned down for finance.
 Businesses have the right to have their case reviewed by another Santander team if they disagree with a decision to turn them down for finance.

 - Where we’re not able to offer business lending, we’ll continue to highlight the right of referral to a government designated platform.
 These finance platforms will seek to match a business with an alternative lender.

 - We support the Standards of Lending Practice for Businesses, which is the benchmark for good lending practice in the UK.
-The scheme will soon be extended to cover all businesses with less than £25m turnover.
+The scheme has been extended to cover all businesses with less than £25m turnover.

 - We’re also committed to a fair complaints process should a dispute arise.
 If we can’t resolve a complaint to our customer’s satisfaction, we’ll make smaller businesses aware of their right to complain to the Financial Ombudsman Service.

 - For larger businesses that are not covered by the Financial Ombudsman Service, we’re working with other lenders on an industry-wide, independent dispute resolution service.